-Board of Education approval shall be required for all service contracts, including Professional Service Contracts, equal to or exceeding one hundred thousand (\$100,000); and contracts for purchases of supplies, furniture, fixtures, equipment, and material of every kind or service contracts, including Professional Service Contracts, extending beyond one year.
+Board of Education approval shall be required for the following:

+- Purchases of supplies, furniture, fixtures, equipment, and material of every kind equal to or exceeding one hundred thousand dollars (\$100,000). - Non-professional service contracts equal to or exceeding one hundred thousand dollars (\$100,000). - Professional services contracts equal to and exceeding seventy-five thousand dollars (\$75,000)

+• All contracts extending beyond one year.

 Purchases shall not be broken down into individual components nor shall service contracts, including Professional Service Contracts, be divided for the purpose of falling outside these limits.